10 Incredible Facts About The Bamboo Plant & Bamboo Viscose

-No one loves bamboo as much as we do at Cosy House.
-But what makes bamboo such a special plant?
-In honor of World Bamboo Day on September 18th, we’re going to break down the 10 most incredible facts about bamboo!
+No one loves bamboo viscose as much as we do at Cosy House.
+Bamboo viscose is a blended material made with the cellulose of the bamboo plant and mixed with other materials such as microfiber polyester for maximum softness and comfort.
+What makes bamboo such a special plant?
+In honor of World Bamboo Day on September 18th, we’re going to break down the 10 most incredible facts about the bamboo plant and bamboo viscose fabrics!

-Bamboo is by far one of the most abundant eco-friendly materials.
-This is because it is by far one of the fastest-growing plants on the planet.
+Bamboo is one of the fastest-growing renewable sources on the planet and uses less water than cotton.
 In fact, certain species of bamboo can grow up to 3ft per day!
 This means that farmers can cut down stalks of bamboo and have it renew virtually overnight.
 The Giant Bamboo even holds the world record for the tallest bamboo plant at 164ft.
 That’s a lot of bamboo!

 We’re sure you’ve heard at some point or another that trees produce oxygen.
 Well, this occurs because they draw in carbon dioxide and convert it into oxygen through photosynthesis.
 This process helps trees grow taller and stronger.
 Since bamboo grows so quickly, it draws in more carbon dioxide and puts out more oxygen than the average plant.
 This is why bamboo forests have been recommended as a solution to climate change.